 It took me forever to try Aldi because it’s so different from what we’re used to.
 It’s a tiny store with maybe two brands of each item to choose from…if you’re lucky.
-And I just didn’t want to have to make multiple stops to get my groceries each week.
+And I didn’t want to make multiple stops to get my groceries each week.

 These days we make a big Aldi run every two weeks, filling two big carts full of food until our fridge and pantry are overflowing…and we rarely spend more than $300.
 I buy way more snacks, way more produce, and splurge way more often (like crab cakes for an at-home date night or a hyacinth for the kitchen) and still don’t break the budget.